Research

 Mineral nutrition with crop protection effect

-Prof. Dr. Uwe Ludewig, Prof. Dr. Günter Neumann, MSc.
-Niels Maywald
+Prof. Dr. Uwe Ludewig, Prof. Dr. Günter Neumann, Dr. Niels Maywald

 Solutions for improving Agroecosystem and Crop Efficiency for water and nutrient use